Can I take probiotics with antibiotics?

 You might also like to read our FAQ, Why consider OptiBac Probiotics over yoghurt drinks?

 - Take probiotics with your antibiotics instead of waiting to finish your course of antibiotics.

 - If taking 'For those on antibiotics', take it with breakfast, whether or not this coincides with your antibiotics.

 - If taking a different probiotic or live cultures supplement, simply wait 1 or 2 hours after your antibiotics before taking probiotics.

 If you have already finished a course of antibiotics before being recommended a probiotic, better late than never; by all means take the probiotic now!
 But for next time, you know you can take them during as well as after.

 You may also wish to read our FAQ, At what time should I take probiotics?

 For further reading, for those on a regular course of antibiotics lasting 5 to 7 days, see For those on antibiotics.
-For those on long term or high strength antibiotics, see For daily wellbeing EXTRA Strength.

 NB: These directions were updated in March 2014 following analysis of our research.
 Please note that packs of 'For those on antibiotics' purchased in the near future from retailers may still have the old recommended use (advising consumers to wait 30 minutes between antibiotics and probiotics).
 Rest assured this is exactly the same product, and it can safely be taken at breakfast time - whether or not this is at the same time as antibiotics.